joist-orm/joist-orm/docs/docs/getting-started/tour.md

 Joist's docs dive into these features in more detail, but as a quick tldr...

-You start by creating/updating your database schema, using `node-pg-migrate` or whatever migration library you like:
+You start by creating/updating your database schema, using `node-pg-migrate` or whatever migration tool you like:

 ```shell
 # Apply the latest migrations